code-423n4/2024-01-renft/README.md

 We have run default detectors with Slither and posted the output along with our [responses](https://github.com/code-423n4/2024-01-renft/blob/main/docs/slither.md) to each.
 Please do not submit these findings unless you have reason to believe our responses here are not valid.

-> Low severity detectors are not provided with explicit justifications
+> Low severity detectors are not provided, and neither are their explicit justifications